Baltic Approaches to Handling Plastic Pollution under a Circular Economy Context

 🌊Follow us online to see how we are breaking the plastic habit and closing the loop on waste — one event at a time.
 Instagram | LinkedIn | TikTok.

-Plastic pollution has long been a persistent pressure on the Baltic Sea, driven largely by everyday single-use plastics originating on land and compounded by uneven implementation of existing policies at local level.
-Municipalities, despite their central role in public services, procurement, events, and waste management, have often lacked practical tools to translate circular economy ambitions into action.
+Plastic pollution remains a persistent challenge in the Baltic Sea Region.
+It is largely driven by everyday single-use plastics originating on land, combined with uneven policy implementation at the local level.
+Although municipalities play a central role in public services, procurement, events and waste management, they often lack practical tools to translate circular economy ambitions into concrete actions.

 The BALTIPLAST project was launched in 2023 to address this gap.
-Bringing together municipalities, researchers, NGOs, and environmental specialists from across the Baltic Sea Region, the project set out to turn plastic reduction from abstract goals into a concrete, locally applicable practice.
-Its core premise was simple: meaningful plastic prevention requires coordinated action across strategy, daily organisational behaviour, and waste management systems.
+By bringing together municipalities, researchers, NGOs and environmental specialists from across the Baltic Sea Region, the project was set out to turn plastic reduction from abstract goals into concrete, locally applicable practices.
+The project was built on a clear premise: meaningful plastic prevention requires coordinated action across municipal strategies, daily organisational behaviour and waste management systems.

-By the end of the project, BALTIPLAST had delivered a coherent set of tested, transferable solutions supported by a digital platform and educational kit for local authorities.
-Together, these outcomes demonstrate that plastic reduction is achievable without compromising service quality and that municipalities can play a decisive role in preventing plastic pollution when equipped with the right tools, knowledge, and collaborative frameworks.
+By the end of the project, BALTIPLAST delivered a coherent and transferable set of validated solutions, supported by a digital platform and an educational kit for local authorities and other stakeholders.
+The project demonstrates that municipalities can play a decisive role in preventing plastic pollution when equipped with practical tools, measurable data and coordinated governance frameworks.

 Copy direct link to this summary